 Between 1776 and 1779, food shortages caused more than 30 food riots in the American colonies.
 Angry men and women accosted merchants who hoarded, overcharged or monopolized coffee, tea, sugar or flour.

-In Boston, East Hartford and Beverly, Mass., women led riots.
-They were trying to manage farms, families and shops while their husbands were away.
-Imports were scarce as the war cut off trade with the West Indies.
+In Boston, East Hartford and Beverly, Mass., women led some of the food riots.
+They were trying to manage farms, families and shops while their husbands were away fighting the war.
+To make matters worse, they could buy few scarce imports as the war cut off trade with the West Indies.

 Striding onto the public stage, they became arbiters of what was fair, what was patriotic, and what was necessary to serve the needs of the whole community.
 Fighting for ethical marketplace conduct was consonant with supporting “the glorious cause”…

 As one farmer complained, “This is the very same oppression that we complain of Great Britain!”

-Boston’s Female Food Riot
+Boston’s Female Food Riots

-Boston merchants were victims of 14 food riots after the British evacuated the town in March 1776.
+Boston merchants faced 14 food riots after the British evacuated the town in March 1776.
 Abigail Adams reported on one of them.
-In the summer of 1777 she wrote to her husband, meeting in Philadelphia, that "there has been much rout and Noise in the Town for several weeks.”
+In the summer of 1777 she wrote to her husband, meeting in Philadelphia.
+She told him “there has been much rout and Noise in the Town for several weeks.”

 He refused.
 Wrote Abigail, “a number of females, some say a hundred, some say more, assembled with a cart and trucks, marched down to the warehouse, and demanded the keys, which he refused to deliver.”
 When Boylston stood up to the women, “one of them seized him by his neck and tossed him into the cart.
 Upon his finding no quarter, he delivered the keys, when they tipped up the cart and discharged him, then opened the warehouse, hoisted out the coffee themselves, put it into the trucks and drove off.”